icecube/icetray-public/icetray/resources/docs/functions.rst

    tray.AddModule(frame_printer, 'printer')

-Here the function :func:`int_putter` puts :ctype:`I3Int` s with the value 777 in into the frames as they go by.
-This is reflected in the table of contents printed by the :func:`frame_printer` function.
+Here the function :py:func:`int_putter` puts :c:type:`I3Int` with the value 777 in into the frames as they go by.
+This is reflected in the table of contents printed by the :py:func:`frame_printer` function.

 Output::